madanbaduwal/madanbaduwal-old.github.io/README.md

 * look your Primary name server and Secondary name server from cloudfair

-Note 📝 : Primary name server and Secondary name server are different for all users so try to copy other , look in your cloudfair account.
+Note 📝 : Primary name server and Secondary name server are different for all users so don't copy other , look in your cloudfair account.

 ### 2. Go to the register.com.np